-With an extended height of 19.7″ (50cm), this is the tallest mini tripod on test, but still with the ability to collapse down to 9.1″ (23cm), the Neewer Portable still remains well in the ‘table top tripod’ category.
+With an extended height of 19.7″ (50cm), this is the tallest product on test, but still with the ability to collapse down to 9.1″ (23cm), the Neewer Portable still remains well in the ‘table top tripod’ category.

 Splaying the legs to achieve an even lower angle is simple too – you also have to remove the centre column of the tripod to allow the camera to sit even closer to the ground.

-This is the only mini tripod that allows you to ‘customise’ the height in this way, making it somewhat of a stand-out in this respect.
+This is the only one of the mini tripods that allow you to ‘customise’ the height in this way, making it somewhat of a stand-out in this respect.

-I have to say that I was also surprised by the quality of this tripod – Neewer have done well to offer so much at an affordable price.
+I have to say that I was also surprised by the quality of this tripod – Neewer has done well to offer so much at an affordable price.

 At 1.59 lbs (720 g), the Neewer Portable tripod is heavier than the other products recommended here, but it has to be said that it’s in a slightly different product class – it’s more of a scaled-down tripod, with the ability to shed some height when it needs to!

 All in all, the Neewer Portable is great value for money, and if you’ve got the space for it in your camera bag and don’t mind craning over or lying down on the ground to get your shot composed, I recommend you check it out.